 (Read the full interview here: https://www.theguardian.com/books/2015/nov/28/conversation-lauren-laverne-jk-rowling-interview )

-This of course, is of utmost importance in the stories we write as well.
-Depth of plot and character, as well as intimate knowledge of themes and what both you and your writing is about is key.
+This, of course, is of utmost importance in the stories we write as well.
+Depth of plot and character, as well as an intimate knowledge of themes and what both you and your writing is about, is key.